Man Wakes Up To Wife Dead In Pool Of Blood: ‘Too Much Cold Medicine’ His Defense For Murder Charge?

 — George A. Reynolds (@ctmaster13) September 4, 2017

-According to an ABC News report that is posted at the end of this article, Phelps and his wife were newlyweds, they were married less than a year when his wife was found dead on Friday.
+According to an ABC News report that is posted at the end of this article, Phelps and his wife were newlyweds.
+They were married less than a year when his wife was found dead on Friday.
 Phelps is studying to become a pastor.
 He studied missions and evangelism at Clear Creek Baptist Bible College.
 Lauren taught Sunday school locally.

 According to the New York Post, Phelps first said to the Raleigh, North Carolina, 911 operator is that “I think I killed my wife.”
 The dispatcher questioned that sentence saying, “What do you mean by that?”
 What happened.”
 This is when Phelps spewed forth the entire ordeal, including his cough medicine theory.